w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 > to check the full session key public key string.

-Once your node is fully synced, stop the process by pressing Ctrl-C. At your terminal prompt, you will now start running the node in validator mode with a flag allowing unsafe RPC calls, needed for some advanced operations.
+Once your node is fully synced, stop the process by pressing Ctrl-C. At your terminal prompt, you will now start running the node.

 ```sh
 ./target/release/polkadot --validator --name "name on telemetry"